tchar/ulauncher-albert-calculate-anything/docs/API.md

 The module works by parsing the input string and uses different handlers to calculate the expression.

 The following handlers are supported:
-- `UnitsQueryHandler`: Handles Units
+- `UnitsQueryHandler`: Handles Units and Currency
 - `CalculatorQueryHandler`: Handles Calculations
-- `CurrencyQueryHandler`: Handles Currency
 - `PercentagesQueryHandler`: Handles Percentages
 - `TimeQueryHandler`: Handles Time
 - `Base10QueryHandler`: Handles Decimal